Is Windows Defender Good Enough in 2024? Full Guide

 Bottom Line:

 Norton 360 is the best Windows security suite on the market — it provides a substantial improvement on all of Defender’s protections, and it offers a ton of extras that Microsoft doesn’t include with its built-in antivirus.
-Norton is also easier to use than Windows Defender, has a variety of pricing plans for every budget, and offers a generous 60-day money-back guarantee.
+Even if you have plenty of common sense, Norton offers better protection than Windows Defender.
+It has plans for every budget and offers a generous 60-day money-back guarantee.

 Read the full Norton review here >